siliconwitch/dotfiles/README.md

 - `Capslock` - `Escape` if clicked, or `Ctrl` if held
 - `Fn-Space` - Opens a new terminal
+- `Fn-Enter` - Opens a new Cursor window
 - `Fn-Escape` - Toggles tiling window manager off and on
 - `Fn-b` - Balances titled windows
 - `Fn-r` - Rotates tiled windows clockwise